Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 P.S.
 Enroll in the Online Trumpet Trade School Today!

-C’mon, you know you’re curious about what kind of goodies await you → Enroll Now and Play Better Today!
+C’mon, you know you’re curious.
+Enroll today and discover all the goodies that await → Enroll Now and Enjoy Your Playing More Today!

 P.P.S.
 Why Do Some Trumpet Players Look So Relaxed When They Play?

-Short answer: They practice that way.
-So if you’ve longed for a beautiful tone and soaring musical range—-that you can play with ease—-the free PDF Play Higher Notes—-Easily is for you.
+Because they practice that way.
+So if you’ve longed for a beautiful tone and soaring musical range—-that you can play with ease—-Play Higher Notes—-Easily is for you.

 (WARNING: By signing up, you’re also subscribed to my mailing list, meaning you’ll receive one email every two weeks with a killer recording for you to listen to—-plus a touch of friendly encouragement for keeping you pumped along your musical journey.)